-check for duplicate and missing application references

-- check that application dates, processing times, and payment times are within the expected ranges - check that payment date is present where a payment value is present - check any postcodes that do not match to local authorities see Geography section - removal of a small number of test applications which were used to test the case management system.
+- check for duplicate and missing application references - check that application dates, processing times, and payment times are within the expected ranges - check that payment date is present where a payment value is present - check any postcodes that do not match to local authorities see Geography section - removal of a small number of test applications which were used to test the case management system.

 Once the data is aggregated and copied into the publication and supporting Excel tables, the final statistics are quality assured by a different member of the statistics team.
-The final documents are checked by the lead statistician.
+The lead statistician checks the final documents.